Anders Oechsler

-Anders Oechsler (born 10 July 1979 in Ringsted, Denmark) is a retired Danish handball player (right back) who lastly played for the Danish league team Team Tvis Holstebro.
+Anders Oechsler (born 10 July 1979) is a Danish retired handball player (right back) who lastly played for the Danish league team Team Tvis Holstebro.
 Previously he played for KIF Kolding in Denmark and GWD Minden and TV Grosswallstadt in Germany.
 He retired in 2016.

 Oechsler played 37 games for the Danish national team and made 75 goals between 2014 and 2015.

 In 2018 he entered the administration of his former club KIF Kolding.